kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/magonline/README.md

 Starting point URLs for each of these individual collections should be constructed using the collection's full URL.

-Nursery World requires the following database stanza in config.txt :
+Nursery World requires SSL configuration and the following database stanza in config.txt :

-Children & Young People Now requires the following database stanza in config.txt :
+Children & Young People Now requires SSL configuration and the following database stanza in config.txt :

 Optician requires SSL configuration and the following database stanza in config.txt :